Rihanna Takes A Virtual Vacation For The New Savage x Fenty Campaign

-If it weren’t for the pandemic, you’d likely be packing up a weekender bag right now in preparation for the upcoming holiday.
-Long weekend or not, vacations aren’t exactly in the cards right now — at least not ones happening physically.
+If it weren’t for the pandemic, you’d likely be packing up a weekender bag right now in preparation for a summer holiday.
+Sadly, vacations aren’t exactly in the cards right now — at least not ones happening physically.
 Instead, thanks to Rihanna and her lingerie brand’s group of ambassadors and fans, you can get transported to a beach simply by scrolling through the latest Savage x Fenty campaign.

 On Wednesday, Rihanna’s line of affordable and inclusive lingerie launched the exact kind of campaign we needed mid-week.
 Titled Cabo Crush, the summer visuals include Savage x Fenty ambassadors, from musician Symphani Soto to model Jordan Emanuel, as well as the lucky winners of the brand’s Savage x Summer contest (more on that below).
 Of course, bad gal Riri is featured as well.